 It is easy to get overwhelmed when fiking a Family-Based Adjustment of Status.
 Contact an attorney at Manji Law, P.C. for advocacy and representation.
-Call now!

 Generally, immediate family members of citizens and green card holders, such as spouses, parents, children under 21 years old, and in some cases, siblings, can benefit from this procedure.